immutant/immutant.org/tutorials/jobs.md

 ---
 title: Scheduling
 sequence: 3
-description: "Set up asynchronous jobs with a cron-like syntax"
+description: "Set up asynchronous jobs with a cron-style or at-style syntax"
-date: 2012-12-06
+date: 2013-02-27
 ---